LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Introduction

-In this work, we introduce a software tool named \texttt{LEGO\_HQEC}, which has been designed to ease the code- and operator-generation process, thereby expediting and lowering the barrier to entry for this new subfield of quantum error correction.
-In particular, we implement a stabilizer and logical operator generator that returns a list of said objects for both \emph{maximum-rate} and \emph{asymptotically zero-rate} variants of many existing holographic codes, as well as providing valuable customization options for constructing \emph{homogeneous} or \emph{heterogeneous} constructions (i.e., holographic codes constructed from either one or several smaller \emph{seed codes}) on hyperbolic manifolds parameterized by \emph{Schl\"{a}fli symbols} $\{p,q=4\}$ \cite{ratcliffe1994foundations}.
-In addition to this tool, we provide three different decoders which have been used in recent studies regarding the threshold properties of holographic codes for practical quantum computing: an \emph{erasure decoder} built using a \emph{Gaussian elimination} (GE) method \cite{steinberg2024far,harris_css_hqec}; a Pauli-noise \emph{integer-optimization} decoder, as from \cite{harris_int_opt,steinberg2024far}; and a \emph{tensor-network} decoder, which was utilized in \cite{fan2024overcoming,farrelly_parallel_decoding,farrelly_tn_codes} additionally for Pauli noise.
+In this manuscript, we introduce a novel software tool named \texttt{LEGO\_HQEC} in order to expedite and lower the barrier to entry for this new subfield of quantum error correction.
+In particular, we implement a stabilizer and logical operator generator that returns a list of these for both \emph{maximum-rate} and \emph{asymptotically zero-rate} variants of many existing holographic codes, as well as providing valuable customization options for constructing \emph{homogeneous} or \emph{heterogeneous} constructions (i.e., holographic codes constructed from either one or several smaller \emph{seed codes}) on hyperbolic manifolds parameterized by \emph{Schl\"{a}fli symbols} $\{p,q{=}4\}$~\cite{ratcliffe1994foundations}.
+In addition to this tool, we provide three different decoders which have been used in recent studies regarding the threshold properties of holographic codes for practical quantum computing: an \emph{erasure decoder} built using a \emph{Gaussian elimination} (GE) method~\cite{steinberg2024far,harris_css_hqec}; a Pauli-noise \emph{integer-optimization} decoder, as from~\cite{harris_int_opt,steinberg2024far}; and a \emph{tensor-network} decoder, which was utilized in~\cite{fan2024overcoming,farrelly_parallel_decoding,farrelly_tn_codes} additionally for Pauli noise.
 With the aim of developing newer and better open-source software tools for studying quantum error correction, this package has been made publicly available at \url{https://github.com/QML-Group/HQEC}.
+In this way, the overarching design premise of \texttt{LEGO\_HQEC} involves \emph{automation} and \emph{extendability} for creating, analyzing, and decoding holographic quantum codes.